 Transmission Oil Pump

 Transmission pumps are driven directly from the engine through the torque converter.
-The torque converter housing is mechanically attached to the engine's crankshaft.
-This causes the pump to operate whenever the engine is running.
-This is why a worn or faulty pump makes a whining noise in all gears including park and neutral.
+The torque converter housing is mechanically attached to the engine's crankshaft causing the pump to operate whenever the engine is running.
+It's why a worn or faulty pump makes a whining noise in all gears, including park and neutral.

 A restricted or clogged transmission filter makes the same whining noise as a faulty transmission pump.
 It's crucial when diagnosing a transmission pump or a torque converter.
 Make sure the filter's good before replacing the pump.

 Diagnosing a transmission is the same as anything else; it often ends up being a process of elimination.
 Begin with the basics and remember if something is not moving; it's not making a noise.
 It's essential when diagnosing the drivetrain and planetary gearsets.
 In drive with the wheels held stationary, the entire drivetrain's stationery, eliminating these items as a potential cause of the noise.